Lyuben13/QuizApp/README.md

 > - ❓ Multiple-choice questions (A–D)
 > - ✅ Score calculation and feedback on correct answers
 > - 🔁 **Retake Quiz** button for retrying
-> - 🔀 Random shuffle of questions and options on each load
 > - ⏱️ Countdown timer (default 10 minutes)
 > - 🗂️ Data loaded from a JSON file (`Data/quizzes.json`)